UTSCCSCC01/projectf21-scardev/docs/sprint2/sprint2_mark.md

 ---

 ## Documentation (max 1 mark)
   - 1 mark = documentation is updated, is concise & informative for contributors
   - 0 marks = documentation has not been updated or is unclear & not maintained properly

   Your Mark: __ / 1

 ---

-## Sprint Demo (Max 10 marks)
+## Sprint Demo (Max 14 marks)
   - Attendance (max 2 marks)
     - 2 marks = full team is present
     - 1 mark = one member is not present
     - 0 marks = more than one member is not present

-    Your Mark: 2 marks
+    Your mark: 2

-  - Working software (max 8 marks)
+  - Working software (max 2 marks)
     - 8 marks = features presented work flawlessly
-    - 1 mark removed for each error or missing records on Jira
+    - 1 mark removed for each bug/error identified or for missing records on Jira

-    Your Mark: 8 marks
+    Your mark: 8

+  - Presentation (max 2 marks)
+    - 2 marks = UI demonstrated is visually appealing and intuitive for users
+    - 1 mark = one or more errors identified by the demo TA
+    - 0 marks = UI is visually unappealing

+    Your mark: 2

+  - Documentation (max 2 marks)

+  - 2 marks = documentation has been created for frontend and backend systems with great detail
+  - 1 mark = documentation has been created for frontend and backend systems with some errors
+  - 0 marks = documentation has not been created

+    Your mark: 2

-  Your Mark: 10 / 10
+  Your Mark: 14 / 14

 ---

 ## Total Mark

-__ / 89
+__ / 93

-Add a new game looks fully implemented